Every year thousands of students choose to take medical electives with IVHQ. Here’s why:

 IVHQ offers affordable and all-inclusive medical elective opportunities in 20 different destinations, including Costa Rica, Guatemala, Peru, India, Nepal, Kenya, and Tanzania.
 These electives have been designed to meet the needs of students studying to be doctors, nurses, dentists, midwives, physiotherapists, occupational therapists, and other healthcare-related professions.

-We have over 15 years of experience in hosting students on our medical electives and we specialize in taking care of all your pre-departure and in-country arrangements.
-We provide you with a placement that meets your elective requirements, while offering you a rewarding travel experience, as you are immersed in the local culture and have the opportunity to spend your weekends traveling with like-minded students.
+We have over 16 years of experience in hosting students on our medical electives and we specialize in taking care of all your pre-departure and in-country arrangements.
+We provide you with a placement that meets your elective requirements, while offering you a rewarding travel experience, as you are immersed in the local culture and have the opportunity to spend your weekends travelling with like-minded students.

 IVHQ will arrange your airport pick-up, accommodation, meals and orientation, and provide you with access to 24/7 in-country support to make sure your time abroad runs as smoothly as possible.

-With fees starting from just US$20 (approximately CA$28) per day including accommodation, you will not find a more affordable and reliable elective opportunity.
+With fees starting from just US$20 (approximately AU$31) per day including accommodation, you will not find a more affordable and reliable elective opportunity.

 My house mumma was absolutely incredible.
 The local staff were amazing and my orientation was very informative.
 Tanzania was amazing as I could travel and volunteer so easily.
 I loved my placement more than I can explain.
 This was definitely the best experience of my life.
 Lee-Anne Tully, 20 (Medical Elective in Tanzania)